All Episodes

 And you didn't talk about subsidized housing with him or rolling the dice ever.

-I did talk about my skepticism about the policy of Both Clinton and Bush of getting low-income people into ownership.
+I did talk about my skepticism about the policy of both Clinton and Bush of getting low-income people into ownership.

 What?

-Bush, Bush is who tried to stop this.
+Bush is who tried to stop this?

-Uh and I hear Barney is out there saying, Now I'm sure Jason was stunned, which is why he was rendered silent when Barney was no, no, no, I was trying to stop this.
+And here Barney is out there saying, I'm sure Jason was stunned, which is why he was rendered silent when Barney was.

 Jason Matera.

-Uh you'll be hearing a lot about him.
+You'll be hearing a lot about him.

-I'd like to begin by expressing gratitude for the thorough investigation process in Georgia.
+I'd like to begin by expressing gratitude for the thorough investigation process in Georgia and the prosecutor's decision not to bring charges.

-I know without a doubt, it was the right conclusion.
+I know without a doubt it was the right conclusion.

 I don't intend to discuss any details related to the events in Georgia, and I'm happy to put this behind me and move forward.

-This team deserves, valued in the community, and a role model to kids.
+I absolutely want to be the leader this team deserves, valued in the community, and a role model to kids.

 Terry Bradshaw, the four-time Super Bowl-winning quarterback of the Steelers, isn't buying any of it.